sfzinstruments/mappings/Pianobook SFZ/Davids CP70/readme.md

 SFZ mapping for Pianobook.co.uk David's CP70 Use this mapping with Sforzando.
-Original library, mapping and samples by Conner.
+Original library, mapping and samples by Conner Sawchuk.
 This SFZ mapping was created by kinwie.

 ### How to use